folio-org/folio-org.github.io/guides/branch-preview.md

 A FOLIO backend system is built daily from the master branch of the following FOLIO 'platform' Github repositories:

-https://github.com/folio-org/platform-core (The FOLIO "plaform-core" distribution)
+https://github.com/folio-org/platform-core (The FOLIO "platform-core" distribution)
 https://github.com/folio-org/platform-complete (The FOLIO "platform-complete" distribution)

 These systems contain only the latest releases of Okapi and backend FOLIO modules that are